awslabs/duvet/design/duplicates/decisions.md

 **Rejected because the case dissolves under inspection:**

-- If the requirement text appears in two spec sections (encrypt's and decrypt's), the two citations are not mutually covering — **not duplicates at all**; the check never fires.
+- If the requirement text appears in two spec sections (encrypt's and decrypt's), the two annotations are not mutually covering — **not duplicates at all**; the check never fires.
-- If both sites cite one section, duplicated enforcement logic is a factoring smell — hoist the shared validation and place one citation on it.
+- If both sites cite one section, duplicated enforcement logic is a factoring smell — hoist the shared validation and place one annotation on it.
 - If the same requirement text appears twice within one section, that is a malformed spec — a known, separate bug.